audubongit/CBCTrendAnalysis/README.md

 # CBCTrendAnalysis
 This is the official repo for the standard analysis of Audubon Christmas Bird Count data.
-The goal of the analysis is to produce annual abundance indices and temporal trends in those indices for more than 500 species that winter in Canada and the continental USA.
+The goal of the analysis is to produce annual abundance indices and temporal trends in those indices for more than 500 bird species that winter in Canada and the continental USA.

 Abundance indices and trends are estimated for spatial units (strata) that are intersections of provinces, states, and Bird Conservation Regions using the spatial first-difference model described in Smith et al. 2024.
 Abundance indices are then aggregated to larger areas and trends are estimated for provinces, states, BCRs, countries, and survey-wide.